-Blogging can be a crux for any content marketing strategy.
+Blogging is a crux for any content marketing strategy.
+But a poorly thought-out blog post can turn away potential leads.
+Scary right?

 Here are the five steps you should take before writing a single word in the body of the blog post

-Decide how many times you will write daily
+Decide how many times you will write per week

 Here is a good template to follow when trying to decide where to put media elements: